sysco-middleware/workshop-grpc/docs/05-server-implementation/README.md

 ```

 ### GrpcServer.java
-Here we add the implementation done in previous step as service and running a gRPC server to listen for requests from clients and return the service responses.
+Here we add the implementation done in previous step as service and run a gRPC server to listen for requests from clients and return the service responses.

 ```
 public class GrpcServer {